Jkaara/LSTM-FX/README.md

-# Pragmatic Deep Learning Model for Forex Prediction
+# Pragmatic Deep Learning Model for Forex Forecasting
-## Using LSTM and TensorFlow to prepare the GBPUSD Time Series and project a multi-step forecast
-This is the companion code to [Pragmatic Deep Learning Model for Forex Prediction](https://medium.com).
+This is the companion code to [Pragmatic Deep Learning Model for Forex Forecasting](https://medium.com).
 So, if you want to understand the intention of the code, I highly recommend reading the article series first.
+You can also see the content of this page [visually explained on YouTube](https://youtu.be/bMKVVXgxmI4)
 ## Setting Up The Environment
 The model training and prediction have been tested on both Ubuntu Linux 20.04 and Windows 10 and both work as expected.
 To prepare your machine to run the code, follow these steps: